erizov/Professor/semester_3/lecture_13_clustering/k_means/README.md

 ## Real-World Applications

-- **Enterprise Applications**: K Means is used in production systems
+- **Enterprise Applications**: K Means is employed in production systems
 - **Capability Optimization**: Applied to improve system efficiency
 - **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "K Means is the best solution for all problems" ✓ **CORRECT**: K Means has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "K Means is the best solution for all problems" ✓ **CORRECT**: K Means has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "K Means is too complex to understand"
 ✓ **CORRECT**: K Means can be understood by breaking it down into smaller steps

-## Examples of Implementation
+## Examples of Deployment

-This algorithm/pattern is implemented in various frameworks and technologies.
+This atechniquepattern is implemented in various frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*